Last week, I stopped working with Ed, a financial advisor in Michigan.

 Ed wanted me to give him the “magic formula” that would double his income.
 He wanted to get results he hadn’t been getting by merely learning some “new tricks”.
 Most importantly, he wanted me to motivate him.

-Professionals who want more clients, more money, or more time to spend with their families need one of two kinds of help: training to do something they don’t know how to do, or coaching when they know what to do, but they’re just not doing it.
+Advisors who want more clients, more money, or more time to spend with their families need one of two kinds of help: training to do something they don’t know how to do, or coaching when they know what to do, but they’re just not doing it.

 Motivation comes from doing.
 The problem with external motivation—what you get from a great speech or an inspiring story—is that it can only be short-lived.

 A writer who feels she has “writer’s block” and sits tight, waiting for the spark, doesn’t need to hear a great speech or an inspiring story—she needs to write.
-Somewhere in the act of writing, she’ll find her inspiration.
+Somewhere in the act of writing, she’ll find her motivation.

 If you sell services for a living, you don’t need to be encouraged before you pick up the telephone to make your calls.
 You need to pick up the telephone and make your calls.
 Somewhere along the way, you’ll become encouraged.

-If you don’t like the work you’re doing, Tony Robbins’s and Joel Olsteen’s inspirational energies combined won’t help you for more than a few days at a time.
+If you don’t like the work you’re doing, Tony Robbins’s and Joel Osteen’s inspirational energies combined won’t help you for more than a few days at a time.
 You do need help with either finding something to like within your work, or finding some other work.

 Don’t wait to be motivated; get help now!
 It’s the doing that counts.
 That’s what I mean when I say: Keep REACHING...